Loxoscelism

 Loxoscelism (/lɒkˈsɒsᵻlɪzəm/) is a condition occasionally produced by the bite of the recluse spiders (genus Loxosceles).
 The area becomes dusky and a shallow open sore forms as the skin around the bite dies (necrosis).
-By 2006, it was the only proven type of necrotic arachnidism in humans.
+As of 2006, it was the only proven type of necrotic arachnidism in humans.
 (Note: The recluse spiders are the only genus definitively shown to cause necrotic bites in humans.
 The layers of skin die and slough away leaving an ulcer.
 Since at least 1872, the blanket term necrotic arachnidism has been used in the medical literature, often erroneously implicating spiders that do not cause dermal necrosis.
 Spider species blamed for necrosis in the past have included wolf spiders, white-tailed spiders, black house spiders, yellow sac spiders, orb weavers, and funnel-weaving spiders such as the hobo spider.)
 While there is no known therapy effective for loxoscelism, there has been research on antibiotics, surgical timing, hyperbaric oxygen, potential antivenoms and vaccines.
 Because of the number of diseases that may mimic loxoscelism, it is frequently misdiagnosed by physicians.
 (Note: Diseases that may cause symptoms similar to loxoscelism include: streptococcal or staphylococcal infection (particularly by methicillin-resistant Staphylococcus aureus), herpes simplex, herpes zoster, diabetic ulcer, fungal infection, pyoderma gangrenosum, lymphomatoid papulosis, chemical burn, Toxicodendron dermatitis, squamous cell carcinoma, neoplasia, localized vasculitis, syphilis, Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema nodosum, erythema multiforme, gonococcemia, purpura fulminans, sporotrichosis, Lyme disease, cowpox, and anthrax.)

 Loxoscelism was first described in the United States in 1879 in Tennessee.
 Although there are up to 13 different Loxosceles species in North America (11 native and two non-native), Loxosceles reclusa, also known as the Brown Recluse, Fiddleback, or Violin spider, is the species most often involved in serious envenomation.
 L. reclusa has a limited habitat that includes the Southeast United States.
 In South America, L. laeta, L. intermedia (found in Brazil and Argentina), and L. gaucho (Brazil) are the three species most often reported to cause necrotic bites.